 Best Compartment: Joie MSC Garlic Dicer

-What We Like: Minces garlic. stainless steel cutting surface
+What We Love: Minces garlic, stainless steel cutting surface

-What We Don't Like: Not dishwasher-safe, multiple parts may be misplaced
+What We Don't Love: Not dishwasher-safe, multiple parts may be misplaced

 The stainless steel cutting surface makes quick work of large cloves, though you do need to peel the garlic before use.
 When the garlic goes through the grate, it lands in a clear plastic container, so there’s no sticky garlic mess on your cutting board or hands.
 A plastic grid ensures that all of the garlic gets pushed clean through the cutting surface without clogging.

 Length: 3 inches | Material: Stainless steel, BPA-free plastic | Type: Compartment | Dishwasher Safe: No